-Azim Chowdhury joined Keller and Heckman in 2010 and practices in the area of food and drug law.
+Azim Chowdhury joined Keller and Heckman LLP in 2010 and practices in the area of food, drug and tobacco law.

 Mr. Chowdhury advises domestic and foreign corporations in matters of FDA and international regulatory compliance.
 In particular, he assists corporations in establishing clearances for food and drug additives in the U.S., Canada, and European Union, with an emphasis on indirect additives used in food-contact materials.
-Mr. Chowdhury has also developed expertise in tobacco product regulation and has experience representing tobacco manufacturers and suppliers, including electronic cigarette companies, in FDA regulatory matters.
-He is also a frequent contributor to the Food and Drug Law Institute's (FDLI) Update magazine, currently serves on the Editorial Advisory Board of the Food and Drug Law Journal, and edited and co-authored FDLI's first tobacco-exclusive publication, Tobacco Regulation and Compliance: An Essential Resource.
+Mr. Chowdhury has also developed expertise in tobacco product regulation and spearheaded the FDA Tobacco practice at Keller and Heckman.
+Specifically, Mr. Chowdhury has experience representing tobacco and electronic cigarette (e-cigarette) manufacturers, suppliers and trade associations in matters of FDA regulatory and corporate compliance.
+He is also a frequent contributor to the Tobacco Reporter, the Food and Drug Law Institute's (FDLI) Update magazine, edited and co-authored FDLI's manual, Tobacco Regulation and Compliance: An Essential Resource, and previously served on the Editorial Advisory Board of the Food and Drug Law Journal.

 Mr. Chowdhury also has an active pro bono practice through the firm's Pro Bono Program, and has been featured in the Baltimore Sun for successfully obtaining asylum in the United States for a family who fled their home country of El Salvador because of violence they faced from an international gang.